 Another dessert favorite around here are these caramel apple cheesecake bars.

 We also love eating caramel apples, but I like the inside out caramel apples even better!

 This Apple Cream Pie is a super easy and very delicious apple pie recipe that has been in our family for generations.
 Soft apples covered in a cinnamon sugar mixture surrounded by heavy cream, make this pie a favorite all year round, and it's best eaten cold!

 - 1 unbaked pie shell made from sctach or store bought

 - 8 Medium Apples my personal preference is MacIntosh, but feel free to use your favorite

 - 1 cup packed light brown sugar

 - In a small bowl, combine dry ingredients.

-- Lower heat to 350 degrees F. and bake for an additional 45 - 60 minutes or until apples are tender.
+Lower the oven heat to 350°F and bake for an additional 45 - 60 minutes or until apples are tender.